Five ways to grow your tax and accounting practice

 - What technology does your practice use?

-- your staff are proficient with technology and can transition to a modern firm (or help transform a paper-based parent firm)
+- Your team is technologically savvy and able to adapt to a more contemporary business environment (or help transform a paper-based parent firm)

 - Consultants can help you value your practice and find potential buyers